EU push for ocean energy set to fall short

 Funding constraints threaten to impede the push towards commercial deployment.
 Although government funding is available for research, there is less available for large-scale demonstration projects.

-Renewable UK estimates that at least 120 million pounds is needed for the UK industry alone to reach full-scale deployment.
+Renewable UK estimates that at least 120 million pounds ($190.4 million) is needed for the UK industry alone to reach full-scale deployment.

 The UK and Scottish governments have pledged funding of 38 million pounds.
 Scotland added to that last week by launching a 103 million pound fund for renewables from money set aside from a fossil fuel levy, and some of that money will be used to develop tidal and wave projects.